The first line of defence

 Smaller businesses are looking more and more to the kinds of services that solve the lack of access to Chief Information Officers or Chief Information Security Officers.
 These services allow businesses that don’t necessarily have access to senior IT personnel to work with industry experts who can help them plan security.

-Many organisations still operate under the assumption that they won’t have an issue but, according to the 2018 Security Report, estimates suggest that in the past year at least two out of five small-to-medium businesses will have been targeted.
+Many organisations still operate under the assumption that they won’t have an issue but in last year’s 2018 Security Report, estimates suggest that in the past year at least two out of five small-to-medium businesses will have been targeted in 2018.

 While planning is critical to success in the security space, ensuring all staff are practiced and prepared to communicate vital information when it’s needed can ensure that normal services are returned as efficiently as possible.